sarquis88/esp32_freertos/README.md

 The main goals of the proyect are:

  * Sense animals acceleration
- * Store measurements in NVS (Non-Volatile-Storage)
+ * Store measurements in RTC RAM
  * Send data through WiFi when storage is full
  * The priors but paying attention on the power management